 It breaks your spirit and changes you at a fundamental level.
 These changes alter the way you view yourself, often leading to a dented self-esteem and no confidence in yourself.
 All of these factors augment your vulnerabilities, making you insecure not just in relationships but in every aspect of life.

 From being sacred of social interactions to always worrying about others’ opinions of you and an inability to be yourself in relationships, abuse can take a serious toll on your life.
+An insecure partner drains the relationship without meaning to do so.

 Related Reading: How Do You Use Jealousy To Your Advantage, According To A Therapist

-Types of Insecurities In A Relationship
+Types Of Insecurities In A Relationship

 The patterns of insecurity often play on a wide spectrum.
 It’s hard to paint them with a single brush or compartmentalize them in one category.
 An overview of insecurity in a relationship will throw up one common denominating factor – problematic attachment styles.

 These are characterized by a tendency to operate from a place of fear in relationships.
 However, if you look closely, even insecure attachments play out in different ways.
 In some cases, you see sense of reluctance, in others, extreme dependence.
+An ambivalent attachment style can be as harmful as an avoidant style.

 1. Disoriented insecurity